Introduction to British Vanessid Butterflies

 On the continent it is still found in much of Europe but absent from the warmest, southern Mediterranean regions.

 The specimen featured was recorded in Spain by Paul Browning.
-More images of the Purple Emperor and the Lesser Purple Emperor are featured in the Spanish butterfly gallery.
+More images of the Purple Emperor and the Lesser Purple Emperor are featured in the European butterfly galleries.

 Camberwell Beauty (Nymphalis antiopa)